routegy/routegy-docs/app/docs/how-to/capture-hot-cold-requests.md

 # Capture temperature requests

-The goal of this document is to cover how to create [schemas](/topics/schemas/) that capture temperature change requests.
+The goal of this document is to cover how to create [patterns](/topics/patterns/) that capture temperature change requests.
 These are meant to gain insight into HVAC problems or quickly respond to improve the spaces and people that you serve.

 ## Prerequisites

-Before starting, you should familiarize yourself with the [How to: Create new schemas](/how-to/create-new-schemas/) document.
-Only once you've read that and are confident in creating new schemas in the Admin web app, should you continue.
+Before starting, you should familiarize yourself with the [How to: Create new patterns](/how-to/create-new-patterns/) document.
+Only once you've read that and are confident in creating new patterns in the Admin web app, should you continue.

 ## Temperature Changes